Diabetes: The Importance of Exercise for Prevention and Management

 Exercise is a cornerstone treatment of diabetes alongside diet and medication.
 The goal for treatment of diabetes is blood glucose control.
 Exercise has been shown to reduce the risk of diabetic complications such as cardiovascular disease; peripheral artery disease; neuropathy and retinopathy.

 Exercise is effective in blood glucose control because it enhances the effectiveness of the insulin which means that more glucose then gets transported to the cells and less is left in the blood.

 Based on the evidence it is recommended that patients with type 2 Diabetes accumulate a minimum of 210 minutes of moderate intensity exercise or 125 minutes vigorous exercise per week with no more than 2 consecutive days without training.

-It is also recommended that due to the high rate of comorbid conditions associated with Diabetes that patients should be supervised by appropriately qualified professionals to prescribe and deliver suitable exercises.
+It is also recommended that due to the high rate of conditions associated with Diabetes that patients should be supervised by appropriately qualified professionals to prescribe and deliver suitable exercises.

-To book in with Leigh-Anne for assistance with diabetes management and exercise therapy, call us on 4356 2588 or use the book online button below!
+Contact us on 4356 2588 or use the book online button below!